 Following today's presentation, there will be a question-and-answer session for investors.

 I would now like to turn the conference over to Ms. Kathy Martin, Vice President of Investor Relations for McDonald's Corporation.
 Ms. Martin, you may begin.

-Kathy Martin - IR: Thank you and hello everybody.
-With me on the call are our President and Chief Executive Officer, Don Thompson; and Chief Financial Officer, Pete Bensen.
-Today's conference call is being webcast live and recorded for replay via phone, webcast and podcast.
+Kathy Martin - IR: Hello, everyone, and thank you for joining us.
+With me on the call today are our President and Chief Executive Officer, Don Thompson; our Chief Financial Officer, Pete Bensen; and Chief Operating Officer, Tim Fenton, who is joining us for Q&A. Today's conference call is being webcast live and recorded for replay by phone, webcast and podcast.